Pabst Theater: History

 Brewer Frederick Pabst purchased the Nunnemacher Grand Opera House in 1890 from Jacob Nunnemacher and his son, Hermann, and renamed it Das Neue Deutsche Stadt-Theater (The New German City Theater).
 The structure was damaged by arson in 1893, and subsequently completely destroyed by fire in January 1895.
 Pabst ordered it rebuilt at once, and it reopened as The Pabst Theater later in 1895.

 The Pabst was designed by architect Otto Strack in the tradition of European opera houses and the German Renaissance Revival style.
 He made it one of the most fire-proof theaters of its day, as well as one of the most opulent.

 The Pabst played an important role in the German American culture of early 20th century Milwaukee, when the city was known as Deutsch Athen (German Athens).
 The venue was home to the German-language productions for many years, due to declining revenues began scheduling performances in English by 1918.

 The Pabst has undergone several renovations, the first of which occurred in 1928.
 In 1976, after a long decline, it was restored to its original style.
 In 1989, a colonnade was added connecting the theater to the Milwaukee Center.
 The latest renovations took place in 2000 after the Pabst Theater Foundation purchased the facility.
 Michael Cudahy began the renovation fundraising by contributing $1 million.
 Work included adding two elevators, public restrooms, replacing some seats and upgrading the ventilation system.
 The theater also added Cudahy's Irish Pub in an expanded lobby space.

 As the Pabst Theater was designed after the best German Opera Houses, its acoustics are outstanding.

 Technological innovations

 Otto Strack employed many technological innovations when designing the theater, including one of the country's first fire curtains, all-electrical illumination, and a very early air conditioning system which employed fans and large amounts of ice.
 The theater also contained an electric organ, an innovation at that time.
-The theater is believed the first to employ a counterweight system for hoisting scenery, which was installed after World War I and remains in use today.
+The theater is believed to be the first in Milwaukee to employ a counterweight system for hoisting scenery, which was installed after World War I and remains in use today.